-It’s a scenic 24-mile (39 km) drive from Monument Valley hotels in Mexican Hat to the tribal park.
-A bonus when you base yourself in Mexican Hat is that you very conveniently so pass the legendary Forrest Gump Point every time you drive into Monument Valley.
+It’s a scenic 24-mile (39 km) drive from Mexican Hat to the tribal park.
+A bonus when you base yourself in Mexican Hat is that you pass the legendary Forrest Gump Point every time you drive into Monument Valley.

 Monument Valley is of course the main attraction in the area, but just outside Mexican Hat you find Goosenecks State Park too.
 In the Utah park San Juan River makes tight turns, also known as goosenecks.
 The park is not as famous as Monument Valley, but the landscape in Goosenecks State Park is special as well.

 Another interesting spot to explore just outside Mexican Hat is Valley of the Gods.
 The tall red buttes in the valley are similar to those in Monument Valley and a fun stop to add to the itinerary.

 - Distance: 24 mi / 39 km